On the Theory of Continual Learning with Gradient Descent for Neural Networks: Train-time Loss and Forgetting for XOR cluster data

 the finite width error is small enough to conclude $\sign(\Phi_m(w_{K T},x_K))=y_K$ for any $x_K,y_K$ from the $K$th task data distribution.
 Similarly, we have $\sign(\Phi_m(w_{K T},x_k))=y_k$ for any $x_k,y_k$ from the $k$th task's data distribution because the error terms defined above are independent of the data distribution.
-Thus, the characterization of forgetting we derived in Eq.~\eqref{eq:forget} is accurate for the same width.
+Thus, the characterization of forgetting we derived in Eq. \ref{eq:forget} is accurate for the same width.

 Finally, we note that with the given assumptions on $n,T,m,K$ it holds that $\Phi_m(w_{KT},x)$ is always bounded by 1.
-To see this, recall by Eq.~\eqref{eq:forget} and Eq.~\eqref{eq:finite}, the network output for any training point $x$ is at most hte following:
+To see this, recall by Eq. \ref{eq:forget} and Eq. \ref{eq:finite}, the network output for any training point $x$ is at most hte following:

 Recall $K=\widetilde O_d(1)$, with the choice of $m,n$ in the statement of the theorems, it holds with high probability that $\Phi_m(w_{K T},x)\le 1$.
 Thus, the network output always lies in the linear part of the hinge-loss for any $\eta T\le d^2$ even at initialization where $T=0.$ Therefore, our assumption on the linearity of loss is valid throughout training.
-This completes the proofs of Theorems \ref{thm:train_forgetting}-\ref{thm:train_error}.